appvia/KubernetesHelloWorld/README.md

           name: nginx
 ```

-Then apply this file as you did before, for convenience in the git repository we have an example of the file:SS
+Then apply this file as you did before, for convenience in the git repository we have an example of the file:

 ```bash
 kubectl apply -f manifests/2_helloworld_deploy_ports.yaml